|

 First, it’s the most convenient place to stay in terms of being within 10-15 minutes of basically every single place on the itinerary below, either on foot or by tapping into Seattle’s handy public transportation network.

-Second, it’s the easiest to get to from the airport thanks to the Light Rail (more on that in the sections on getting to Seattle and getting around Seattle, which you’ll find below).
+Second, it’s the easiest to get to from the airport thanks to the Light Rail.

-Our other favorite neighborhoods – Fremont and Ballard – are a bit far out for spending two days in the city, but are definitely worth visiting.
+Our other favorite neighborhoods – Fremont and Ballard – are a bit far out for spending two days in the city, but are definitely worth visiting (and they’re featured in the itinerary below).

 PS: We have an entire guide dedicated to helping you find the perfect place to stay in Seattle.
 For more detail on each of these areas, you’ll want to head there.